Scuplex/Inverse-CDF-and-Monte-Carlo-Simulation-in-R/README.md

 ## 1. Inverse CDF Sampling & PDF Overlay

-The script generates $10^7$ random numbers ($U \sim \mathcal{U}(0, 1)$) and transforms them using the Inverse CDF formula specific to each distribution.
+The script generates $10^7$ random numbers ($$U \sim \mathcal{U}(0, 1)$$) and transforms them using the Inverse CDF formula specific to each distribution.
 The resulting empirical distribution is plotted as a histogram, with the corresponding theoretical PDF plotted as a red line overlay.

 The following distributions are implemented and validated: